Visitors’ Guide to Portland 2019

 What to Get: Flower, Edibles, or Concentrates?

 Let’s start with the simplest product—flower.
 This is the green nugget of awesomeness that you can grind up, put into a glass pipe, smoke, and voilà—you’re stoned!
 We call these sticky little nuggets “flower” because they are literally the flowers of the cannabis plant.
-This is why you’ll often hear Portlanders say “cannabis” instead of “marijuana”—cannabis is the scientific name for the plant, while the word marijuana has an ugly history of being coopted from Latin American Spanish by the American government as a way of racially stigmatizing and criminalizing pot.
+(You’ll often hear Portlanders say “cannabis” instead of “marijuana”—cannabis is the scientific name for the plant, while the word “marijuana” has an ugly history of being coopted from Latin American Spanish by the American government as a way of racially stigmatizing and criminalizing pot.)

 There are two subspecies of the cannabis plant: indica and sativa.
 The types of high produced by each subspecies is considered by some people to be different, so most pot shops divide their flower selections into three categories—indica, sativa, or a hybrid of the two.
 Indica is said to be more of a relaxing body high, and sativa is thought of as a more energetic mental high.
 Don’t think of these as hard rules, though—there’s lots of evidence that every modern pot plant is a hybrid of indica and sativa, and predicting what kind of specific high you will get is a questionable exercise.